-- Shutting a valve upstream if the leaking valve and depressurize the part in between?
+- Closing a valve upstream of the leaking valve and depressurize the part in between?

 This will have commercial consequences, as there is often more equipment that is to be taken out of operation, sometimes even leading to a total plant shutdown

 This leads to high cost, reduced plant availability, cancelled maintenance crew reservations etc.

 - Injecting grease (if possible)

 In case there are grease or emergency sealant nipples, these can be used.
 However: grease will disappear and causes a sudden, non predictable gas blow-through.
 The tightness of the valve is usually monitored periodically (e.g. 2x per operator shift), so workers could be exposed to hazardous gas for a prolongued period of time.
 Besides, dirt is sticking to the grease on the sealing surfaces and will cause even more severe leakage in the future

 In case sealant, the valve is often not fit for purpose anymore afterwards, and will have inline leakage when the valve is taken back in operation

 - “Accept” the leakage, and take additional measures on the work place to minimize the hazard